 Thanks so much to John Keahey for finding the time to answer my questions.
 Molto gentile.
-I love your book and on behalf do all of your readers I thank you for writing it, as it has enriched our knowledge of Sicily.
+I love your book and on behalf of all of your readers, I thank you for writing it, as it has enriched our knowledge of Sicily.

 For more information about John Keahey’s books and impressive book trailer for Seeking Sicily see his author page here.

-The new book Sicilian Splendors: Discovering the Secret Places that Speak to the Heart will be released this fall and is available for pre-order on Amazon.
+The new book Sicilian Splendors: Discovering the Secret Places that Speak to the Heart has just been released this November (2018) fall and is available on Amazon.